02/17/2017 by Sarah Pena

 On February 16, 2017 NACASA hosted an open house to highlight its impact on northern Arizona over the last decade.
-Dozens of community leaders gathered to learn how victims have been cared for, both by NACASA and the many community partners also providing services for assault victims.
+Dozens of community leaders gathered to learn how survivors have been cared for, both by NACASA and the many community partners also providing services for assault survivors.
 During the event, NACASA also unveiled their new name and logo.
 NACASA was previously known as “Northern Arizona Center Against Sexual Assault.”

-NACASA is a safe place for adult and adolescent victims of sexual assault and domestic violence to explore their options after an assault.
+NACASA is a safe place for adult and adolescent survivors of sexual assault and domestic violence to explore their options after an assault.
 Examinations are performed by doctors and nurses who are specially trained to provide medical forensic care immediately following an assault.
 NACASA examiners may also provide expert testimony in court if a case goes to trial.
 There are currently ten examiners and a volunteer medical director working within the three counties served by NACASA: Apache, Coconino and Navajo Counties.
 NACASA also offers a Sexual Assault Survivors Support Group.

 Below is a timeline of how NACASA has evolved since its inception in 2002: